 Honoring the previous generation means openness to what the generation that came ahead of us can teach those of us coming behind.
 Honor their experience and wisdom.
 It has been suggested that since moderns have scientific methods we are past dependence on any authority as a source of knowledge.
 But the “scientific method” itself we receive on authority!
 All knowledge is by way of apprenticeship to someone who we credit with knowing something we do not.
 We may discover that the knowledge was partial, their truth incomplete, the method had limits, but it is impossible to begin except with a trust in someone else who was here before us, whose experience exceeds our own.
-If we do not honor that, we will be forever wasting precious year reinventing wheels, and creating alphabets and grammars, bumbling our way by trial and error to discover what ways of life are self-destructive.
-Whether in morality, or the arts, or scientific discovery, life is too short for any one of us to ignore the help of the generations that preceded us.
+If we do not honor that, we will be forever wasting precious years reinventing wheels, and creating alphabets and grammars, bumbling our way by trial and error to discover which ways of life are fruitful and which are self-destructive.
+Whether in morality, or the arts, or scientific discovery, one life is too short for any one of us to ignore the help of the generations that preceded us.

 Certainly one of the things which sets humans apart from other creatures is a capacity for story.
 We can know our lives as a part of a longer narrative, a historical consciousness.
 In some old Peanuts cartoon Lucy wrestles with an assignment on church history.
 After mulling it over she begins, “our pastor was born in 1942.”
 All history begins for us with the what is closest to our own arrival on the scene.
 Our access to all the wisdom of all the ages come first through the people who bent over our crib or greeted us the first day of school.